lindamood/lindamood.github.io/portfolio.md

 <article class="page portfolio" markdown="1">
 # Portfolio
-From UX and editorial strategy to visual design and front-end development, the work below showcases a range of editorial and product design work that I have played a key role in over the last few years.
+From user experience and editorial strategy to visual design and front-end development, the work below showcases a range of editorial and product design work that I have played a key role in over the last few years.

 <div class="enterprise-stories" markdown="1">